ANKESH054/refactored-chainsaw/README.md

 # refactored-chainsaw
-To learn Git and GitHub.
+To learn Git and GitHub for passing lINKDIN test.